A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Summary and conclusion

-We conceived an enhanced procedure to compute the evolution of the energy densities, in that we implemented a case distinction which provides to the calculation the correct ICs, i.e. the provided $H_0$ from measurements based either on the "early Universe" ("CMB-based"), or the "local Universe" (based on standard candles).
-Most important is the correct computation of the initial densities in the early Universe as the starting point for the subsequent integration of the energy conservation equation \eqref{eq:EQeconsnbgH0}.
-Hence, for "early-based" values of $H_0$, the required forward-in-time integration starts at the computed initial densities, whereas for "locally-based" values of $H_0$ the integration is performed backward in time.
-Our procedure presumes that the evolution of the background universe is a well-posed \acidx{IVP}, describing the evolution from the early Universe to the present, and vice versa, according to the basic assumption that our Universe is a closed, conservative system.
+In Sect.~\ref{sec:timedependingEoS} we discuss in a qualitative way if the customary computation procedure for the expansion history of a cosmological model can be applied to a DE component with a time-dependent EoS parameter.
+We find that special considerations must be taken into account, compared to a component with a constant EoS parameter.
+We conceived a refined procedure to compute the evolution of the energy densities, in that we implemented a case distinction between the provided $H_0$ from measurements based either on the \qn{early Universe} (CMB-based), or the \qn{local Universe} (e.g., based on standard candles).
+Most important, we find that the \qn{concordance EDs,} computed by the customary backward-in-time integration starting at the \qn{concordance value for $H_0$}, provides an accurate approximation of the initial densities in the early Universe.
+These are used as the starting point for the subsequent forward-in-time integration of the energy conservation equation \eqref{eq:EQeconsnbgH0}.
+Hence, for early-based values of $H_0$, the required forward-in-time integration starts at the computed early densities, whereas for locally based values of $H_0$ the integration is performed backward-in-time.

-We used the enhanced procedure to compute two exemplary cosmological models with a DE component, one with an increasing and the other one with a decreasing EoS parameter $w = w(a)$.
-We found that the latter model with $w(a)= -0.9+0.1(1-a)$ comes close not only to a consistent evolution, \emph{with consistent ICs}, when backward-in-time and forward-in-time calculations are compared to each other, \emph{but it also predicts} a present-day value of the Hubble parameter close to that inferred by observations of the local Universe.
-Thus, such a DE model may provide a resolution to the Hubble tension problem.

-In contrast, using the standard computational procedure for time-dependent EoS parameters of DE components, inconsistencies arise, because the evolution of the expansion rate $H$ is ``forced'' to the configured value of $H_0$, which is typically the "concordance value" measured by the Planck mission (\citet{Collaboration2018}).
-This inconsistent "enforcement" results in an incorrect evolution of $H$ in the late stages of the expansion history, obscuring the fact, that a DE component with a decreasing \acidx{EOS} parameter of certain specificity can actually provide an explanation to the Hubble tension problem.